 Clearly, the stakes are high when it comes to payment fraud.
 So how can your independent property reduce its exposure?
 Here are some tips and best practices to consider.

 1. Verify ID at check-in

 Always ask hotel guests, in person, for photo identification at the front desk during check-in and cross-reference the name with the guest’s credit card.
 Enter the guest’s name, complete address, and phone number correctly into your computer system.
 If your property accepts digital check-ins, ensure procedures are in place to automatically verify the credit card, upload identification, and obtain the guest’s agreement to registration policies to avoid identity theft.

 Keep all correspondence between your property and guests on file, whether in print or digital format, including confirmations (showing the cancellation policy), email communications, phone calls, signed registration cards, and sales receipts.
 You will need this information in the event you receive a chargeback or request for a refund that you wish to dispute.

 3. Create anti-fraud policies and standard operating procedures (SOPs)

 Help safeguard your property by implementing policies and standard operating procedures SOPs such as:

-- When taking a reservation online or by phone, always ask for the security code on the back or front of the credit or debit card and record it in the guest profile.
+- When taking a reservation on your hotel website, phone, or other booking sites, always ask for the security code on the back or front of the credit or debit card and record it in the guest profile.